LillianHo5/flashcards/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you added to improve the site's functionality!
+  * [x] Disable next/back button if the user reaches the front or back of the flashcard list

 ## Video Walkthrough